Steven J Fowler: Sound poetry

-Featured in The Liberated Voice (2019) exhibition at Palais de Tokyo, which recounted the history of phonetic and sound poetry in the 20th and 21st century., other projects include Lunalia (2018), a collaboration with artist and opera singer Maja Jantar, Soundings, a project with Wellcome Library and several collaborations with celebrated improviser Phil Minton.
+He featured in The Liberated Voice (2019) exhibition at Palais de Tokyo, which recounted the history of phonetic and sound poetry in the 20th and 21st century, and his other projects include Lunalia (2018), a collaboration with artist and opera singer Maja Jantar, Soundings, a project with Wellcome Library and several collaborations with celebrated improviser Phil Minton.
 He is a member of Minton's Feral Choir.

 Performance

-His work has become known internationally for his "innovation in the field of live literature", in a practice that reflects the ideas put forth by performance artists like David Antin.
-Concerned with the potential of liveness, as opposed to the traditional poetry reading, his repertoire spans a diverse range of experimental practices, including improvised talking performances, action painting and pugilistica.
+His work has become known internationally for his "innovation in the field of live literature", in a practice that reflects the ideas put forth by performance artists such as David Antin.
+Concerned with the potential of liveness, as opposed to the traditional poetry reading, Fowler's repertoire spans a diverse range of experimental practices, including improvised talking performances, action painting and pugilistica.

 Film

-The Animal Drums, premiered at Whitechapel Gallery Cinema in December 2018, "charting the particular, baffled and morbid character of English attitudes to mortality."
+The Animal Drums premiered at Whitechapel Gallery Cinema in December 2018, "charting the particular, baffled and morbid character of English attitudes to mortality".
 Projects prior to include Enthusiasm (2016) with Noah Hutton, which looks at the collision point between internal and external languages.

 Disappearing Wormmood (2020), a collaboration with filmmaker Tereza Stehlikova, explored the overlooked aesthetic of Borough of Brent's Willesden Junction and Wormwood scrubs, "striving to see a closer place, alien, idiosyncratic and yet familiar".